Season 3, Round 3: RESULTS!

 The final round of the hit Arimus Media TV show schools’ spin-off, the iMlango Junior Debater’s Contest, is now complete, and the results are in!

 As ever, the children have worked as teams to respond to the competition’s Round 3 motion, boosting their literacy, communication and research skills, as well as enhancing their self-esteem.
 In Round 3, 14 groups (each of 5 children, all from Standard 7) responded, representing an incredible 93%.
 The competition to be overall season winner was hot!

-The motion that the students were challenged to debate was: “Education is key to success.
+The motion facing the students this time was: “Gender equality is important - what can we do to ensure we achieve it?
 Do you agree or disagree with this statement?
-Use specific reasons and details to support your answer”.
+Use specific reasons and details to support your answer.”

 Until next time,